lsapan/pgoapi-swift/README.md

 ### Usage
 The API makes use of delegates, and a practical working example is in `ExampleViewController.swift`.
 It handles logging in, updating the API endpoint, etc.

+To summarize, create an instance of `PGoApiRequest` and call whichever RPC commands you'd like to run (optionally with parameters).
+Once you've queued up the commands you'd like, call `makeRequest` to fire off the request and subrequests.
+Your delegate should implement `didReceiveApiResponse` and `didReceiveApiError` to handle the response (or lack thereof).

 ### Protos
 Updating the protos is a bit tricky, I'll add more information on that later.
 For now, the protos are fresh and should be good for awhile.